AlexanderMesa/Two-Player-Trivia/README.md

 IO to handle our multi player functions, updates of user inputs, and to keeps track of the games connections.

-Note: If you want to play this with two browsers on the same computer, use private windows.
+Note: If you want to play this on one computer, use two different browsers.

 ## Technologies/Tools Used